 DOMA is a remarkable resource and a point of pride for the university, city, and the region.
 It is conveniently located between Indiana’s two largest cities, Indianapolis and Fort Wayne, and not a long drive by Midwestern standards from Chicago, Columbus, Louisville, Cleveland, or Detroit.
 Learn more about our rich history and plan a visit for your family, your class, or yourself.

 Please consider becoming a member of the museum to unlock special events and rewards.
 Friends of the Museum support museum activities; the Museum of Art Alliance stimulates public engagement with the museum; and the Benefactor’s Society recognizes substantial contributors who maintain, enhance, and expand the museum and its global art collection.

-I’m happy to be here and look forward to working in Muncie.
 I urge you to visit one of the best-kept secrets in Indiana—the David Owsley Museum of Art.

 Robert G. La France

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306